Editor: Prof. Dr. Uzma Ali

 This section must include description of the scoring procedure and statistical methods used for testing the hypothesis.

-It should consist of author’s analysis of results, comments, arguments supported by identical work done by other authors as well as analysis of other similar work.
+It should consist of author’s analysis of results, comments, arguments supported by identical work done by other authors as well as analysis of other similar work and justification of results in Pakistani cultural context.
 This section should also include a concluding paragraph to bring the whole study together and a paragraph on limitations of the study under investigation.

 Follow APA Publication Manual (7th ed.) to seek guidance for reference citation in text and in reference list.